-Uploading to CS/MIS
+Uploading to CS/MIS2

-In order to perform an upload, the user sends the data to the CS/MIS application (IE070 in the example below).
+In order to perform an upload, the user sends the data to the CS/MIS2 application (IE070 in the example below).
 The (NA local) file to be uploaded is chosen through the GUI.

-Different URIs will be available at CS/MIS for upload of IE070 and IE411.
+Different URIs will be available at CS/MIS2 for upload of IE070 and IE411.

 In addition, different URIs will be also available for uploads related to each Customs system.